Victor-Iroko/Library-management-system/README.md

   - List of books categorized by genre
   - Search functionality for book
 - When the user clicks on a book
-  - They can view the book's information
+  - They can view the book's information: `title, author, genre, publication year, status, description, cover_image, borrowing inforation, reservation information, cart information, booksread (reviews) information`
-  - They can add the book to a cart
+  - They can add the book to a cart or remove it
-  - They can reserve the book for borrowing
+  - They can reserve the book for borrowing or cancel reservation
-  - They can borrow the book
+  - They can borrow the book or return it
+  - They can make a review on the book
-- If they click to borrow the book
+- If they click to borrow or return the book
   - A qr code will appear that the librarian can scan to verify the borrowed book
 - Profile page
   - View and update profile information
 - Notifications page
   - List of notifications for the user
+  - Two columns one with read the the other wuth unread
+    - When the user clicks on a notification it is automatically marked as read
 - Borrow page
   - A list of books that the user has borrowed
     - Current borrows (List of books that user has not returned)